mingchungx/mingchungx/README.md

 <h1 align="center">Mingchung Xia</h1>

 👋 I'm a second-year computer science student at the University of Waterloo!
 I'm interested in software, finance, physics, and venture capital.

-- Previously, I worked as a software engineering intern at Germany's space agency - [DLR](https://www.dlr.de/de).
+Previously, I worked as a software engineering intern at Germany's space agency, [DLR](https://www.dlr.de/de).
 Currently, I'm working on building a B2B/B2C FinTech startup.

 - Reach out to me at **m6xia@uwaterloo.ca** or **mingchung.xia@gmail.com**.